universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 * [Scarlet Tower](https://www.youtube.com/watch?v=DzzP5qbYrrQ)

 ## Bullet-Heaven
 Void Survivors uses the main mechanics from the relatively new genre of 'Bullet-Heaven'.
 Bullet-Hell games are an old genre dating back to arcade titles where the player has to dodge patterns of incoming projectiles.
 Bullet-Heaven reverses this and the player is the source of a huge amount of projectiles which seek to destroy enemies.
-Players strive to make effecient patterns of attacks that defeat incoming invaders with all sorts of properties, such as large numbers, high health, and small collision regions.
+Players strive to make efficient patterns of attacks that defeat incoming invaders with all sorts of properties, such as large numbers, high health, and small collision regions.
 Bullet-Heaven games typically use Swarm-Defense mechanics.

 ![Realm of the mad god](images/rotmg.jpg)
 [Source: Youtube 'Kalle Gaming'](https://www.youtube.com/watch?v=sdstRmn3Y50)